LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.5.3
+*Released*: 16 December 2024
+- Add restrictions on names of domains
+    - Update resolveErrorMessage util to handle more scenarios

 ### version 6.5.2
 *Released*: 12 December 2024
 - Update `EntityIdCreationModel` with `selectionContainerId`